sendwithus/sendwithus_php/README.md

 -   Double check the data and ID'S getting passed to sendwithus
 -   Ensure your API key is correct
 -   Make sure there's no extraneous spaces in the id's getting passed

+*Note*: Enable Debug mode to check the response code.

 ## Gmail Delivery Issues